GowthamBabu25/HouseRentalSystem-using-JAVA/README.md

                   3	Amount	Varchar(10)	Describes the amount to be paid for the rent 4	Date	Varchar(20)	Describes the amount to be paid for the rent

+ 8.PROJECT FEATURES:

+             The project is implemented with the following features:

+                 The tenant button is selected in the home window.
+                 The look for a house button is clicked and the required area, required rooms and required house are selected and register button is clicked.
+                 The pay rent button is clicked.
+Now the name, credit card number and amount are entered and the pay rent button is clicked to pay the rent.
+                 The report an issue button is clicked.
+Now the name, email and the issue in the house are sent to the admin when the report button is clicked.
+                 In the admin interface the update house details button is clicked and the new rental house details like area, rooms and house name are updated.
+                 The view house details button is selected to view the details of tenants after registration The view feedback button is clicked to view the issue faced by the tenants in their respective houses.